Cancel anytime

 History and Background

 Select Medical Holdings Corporation was founded in 1996 by Robert A. Ortenzio and Rocco A. Ortenzio.
-It began with the acquisition of several rehabilitation hospitals and has grown through organic expansion and acquisitions, becoming a major provider of specialized healthcare services.
+It has grown through acquisitions and organic expansion to become a significant provider of specialized healthcare services.

 Core Business Areas

-- Specialty Hospitals: Provide long-term acute care (LTAC) for medically complex patients requiring extended hospitalization.
+- Specialty Hospitals: Provide long-term acute care (LTAC) and rehabilitation services for medically complex patients.

-- Rehabilitation Hospitals: Offer inpatient rehabilitation services for patients recovering from stroke, spinal cord injuries, brain injuries, and other debilitating conditions.
+- Rehabilitation Hospitals: Offer comprehensive inpatient rehabilitation programs for patients recovering from serious illnesses and injuries.

-- Outpatient Rehabilitation: Provide physical therapy, occupational therapy, and speech therapy services in outpatient settings.
+- Outpatient Rehabilitation: Operates centers providing physical therapy, occupational therapy, and speech therapy services.

 Leadership and Structure

-Robert A. Ortenzio serves as the Executive Chairman.
-Tom Mullon is the Chief Executive Officer.
+Robert A. Ortenzio serves as Executive Chairman.
 The company has a traditional corporate structure with a Board of Directors and executive management team overseeing various operational divisions.

 Top Products and Market Share